ub-cavas/AutowareAuto/docs/demos/global-planner.md

 **Note** To choose a different parking spot, click `2D Nav Goal` in `rviz` and listen to the message with

     ros2 topic echo /goal_pose

+and update the values in the message in YAML format above.

 ## Passing metrics